ErikGartner/prometheus-word2vec/README.md

 java -jar vectortool-1.0-SNAPSHOT.jar convert ../../model.txt model.opt
 ```

-Once this model is done it can be accessed using:
+Once the model is created it can be accessed using:
 ```bash
 java -jar closest ../../model.opt
 ```
-It is also possible to read it from your Java/Scala program, by using the same
-principle as in the [Word2vec.java](vectortool/src/main/java/se/lth/cs/nlp/Word2vec.java) class.
+It is also possible to read it from your Java/Scala program, for how that is done, look in the [Word2vec.java](vectortool/src/main/java/se/lth/cs/nlp/Word2vec.java) class.